REGISTRATION - Now Opened!

 Upon arrival, please assemble your group on the mall with a chaperone.
-We ask that one teacher/chaperone check in the entrire group and bring copies of
+We ask that one teacher/chaperone check in the entire group and bring copies of

-CBU is a big campus!
-You will be dropped off at the brand new CBU Event Center and then we will be transitioning on foot (a nice 20 minutue walk!) to the Allied Health Campus for the workshops, vendor fair, and lunch.
+CSUSB is a big campus!
+You will be dropped off at CSUSB Student Union and then we will be transitioning on foot to the School of Education for the workshops.
 Please keep an eye on your students.
 There will be plenty of volunteers and staff on hand to assist but it is still your responsibility to keep tabs on your students through out the conference.
 Students may not leave campus during lunch.

-Our popular teacher resource room will be located on the Allied Health Campus.
-Be prepared to load up with lots of goodies and classroom resources.
+Our popular VIP resource room for teachers and presenters will be located in the College of Education.
+Teachers, be prepared to load up with lots of goodies and classroom resources.
 A continental breakfast will also be available in the resource room.
 Teachers may attend any workshop they like and we welcome your feedback!